Healthy Lungs For Kids Program

 - Pulmonary Function Testing: Including bronchodilation testing and diffusion capacity testing to diagnose certain lung diseases such as asthma, to access the severity of lung problems and check how well a specific treatment is working.

 - Sweat Test: A non-invasive test to diagnose Cystic Fibrosis.

-With a long and sustained tradition of medical excellence, Winthrop-University Hospital is dedicated to promoting and fostering medical education and research that lead to new and better approaches to patient care.
+With a long and sustained tradition of medical excellence, NYU Winthrop Hospital is dedicated to promoting and fostering medical education and research that lead to new and better approaches to patient care.